 Many of these same individuals were involved in the Underground Railroad, a loosely organized network of abolitionists who assisted African Americans who were fleeing slavery.
 The network was quite active in Rochester, which for some escapees was the last stop before crossing Lake Ontario to freedom in Canada.
 It operated somewhat openly in Rochester until Congress passed the Fugitive Slave Law in 1850, which made it more dangerous to assist runaways; it operated less openly afterwards.
-Amy Kirby Post estimated that the Rochester section assisted about 150 people per year.26
+Amy Kirby Post estimated that the Rochester section assisted about 150 people per year.

 A study of the Underground Railroad in the Rochester area that was written by the Monroe County Historian identified "stations" that were operated by over fifty individuals and families.
 Of those, six were operated by Quaker families that included one or more members who eventually associated with First Unitarian: Daniel and Lucy Anthony, Asa and Huldah Anthony, Isaac and Amy Post, William and Mary Post Hallowell, Benjamin and Sarah Fish, and Lewis and Sarah Anthony Burtis.
 Non-Quaker members of First Unitarian, including Maria Porter and John and Lemira Kedzie, were also listed in this study as active in the Underground Railroad.
-According to church lore, William Alcott, one of the founders of the church, was active in the Underground Railroad, but that has not been independently verified.
+According to church lore, at least one other church member was active in the Underground Railroad, but this has not been independently verified.